sorrento-lab/sorrento-lab.github.io/10_Mikrotik_LTE.md

 # Untested:
 There is a reported bug (as per the Mikrotik forum) of the RP filter erroneously filtering traffic, change it by doing: IP -> Settings -> RP filter: Loose

-Further settings to enable LAN access:
-IP-> Routes: Add a new route, only add 172.16.10.1 as a gateway, everything else can stay default.

-Return to your home LAN.
-Check if 172.16.10.3 is accessible.
-If it is, you can disable the wireless under Interfaces.